shitanshubhushan/MLRC_agent_trace_analysis/README.md

 ## MLAB Analysis

+To Run the notebooks, place all the logs under a 'data' folder.

 ### Error Types Analysis
 - [x] What are the common types of errors and what are their distribution between execute and non-execute tasks?
     - Images in Error_type_images folder